Differences Between Pin vs Pinless Moisture Meters

 The accuracy of both pin and pinless moisture meters depends on using them correctly according to the manufacturer’s instructions.
 It’s also a good idea to ensure a low battery isn’t causing inaccurate readings.
 Our meters include a low battery indicator.

-6. Moisture Meter Settings
+Moisture Meter Species Settings

 In order to correctly use any meter, either pin or pinless, you’ll need a wood species adjustment table or, for programmable meters, the ability to enter the correct species setting.